csinva/csinva.github.io/_notes/research_ovws/ovw_neuro_for_dl.md

  Questions at this level bear on population coding, or how groups of neurons jointly represent information.

+**engram** - unit of [cognitive](https://en.wikipedia.org/wiki/Cognition) information imprinted in a physical substance, theorized to be the means by which [memories](https://en.wikipedia.org/wiki/Memory) are stored

 # High-level concepts

  Key concepts differentiate the learning process.
 Online,